 1. One is the resistance to stop our growth.

 - Our sins and past hurts in our Souls would like to drag us down

 - Soul Hurts: refer to emotional wounds, rejections, abuses that we suffered in the past.
 Some of the hurts we retain as bitterness and hatred.
-Others were stored in our subconscious and raise up now and then to trouble us.
+Others were stored in our subconscious and raised up now and then to trouble us.

 - Ungodly Beliefs (or Wrong Belief about the Truth) such as thinking of God not as a loving Father but as a fearful, judgmental and vengeful God really to catch and punish sins.
 Performance for acceptance and love is also a big lie that binds us in insecurity.
 See Journey of Life - Victory or Defeat.

 - Generation Curse.
 The curse of ancestor sins not dealt with.